Ayushi0516/React-Todo-app/README.md

-#Todo App
+Todo App

+ Create to do lists, reminders, and notes for any purpose.
 Todo App with React, which teaches  the basic principles of CRUD (Create, Read, Update and Delete)